How does California’s CCPA Law affect your company?

 By John Winter

-This post was updated on 08/6/2020 to reflect the most recent CCPA and GDPR changes.
+This post was updated on 08/12/2020 to reflect the most recent data protection changes.

 In simple terms, it’s about gaining permission to collect user data and share that data across platforms to provide a better user experience.

 On January 1, 2020, California enacted the California Consumer Privacy Act (CCPA).
-This is essentially California’s version of General Data Protection Regulation (GDPR) which was recently updated and is set to activate as of August 12th, 2020.
+This is essentially California’s version of the EU’s General Data Protection Regulation (GDPR) and Brazil’s upcoming Lei Geral de Proteção de Dados (LGPD), which is set to activate on August 16, 2020.

 Many remember, back in 2018, a significant number of European websites placing notices on their homepages notifying visitors that the site collects and shares their data.
 That was one of the effects of GDPR.